 All of the above is not even a complete story.
 Do you want to collect Elasticsearch logs?
 How about structuring them?
 Sematext does all this automatically for you!

-Sematext’s auto-discovery of services lets you automatically start monitoring your Elasticsearch instances directly through the user interface.
+Sematext’s service auto-discovery feature lets you automatically start monitoring your Elasticsearch instances directly through the user interface.

 Collecting Elasticsearch Metrics